cheshire137/svtools/README.md

 # Stardew Valley Tools

-This provides a Go library and command line interface for modifying Stardew Valley save files.
+This is a _work in progress_ to provide a Go library and command line interface for modifying Stardew Valley save files.

 ## How to build